Reality Check: Are we on the brink of a trade war?

 $462.6bn

-The value of of goods bought by the US from China in 2016.
+The value of goods bought by the US from China in 2016.

 -